Robo3D/User-Manuals/docs/source/maintenance/index.rst

 And to ensure the best 3D printing experience now and in the future, use the following Robo C2 maintenance tips regularly (every 6-12 months, depending on use):

-[Let’s create animated gifs for the steps]

-Cleaning the feeder gear (gif of taking off cover and cleaning with toothbrush)
+Cleaning the feeder gear
 -----

 Steps to take to clean your feeder gear
    1. Make sure to turn your Robo C2 off, and unplug the power cord from the back of the machine
-   2. Remove the extruder cap on the top of your extruder assembly (gif for this)
+   2. Remove the extruder cap on the top of your extruder assembly
    3. Take a waire brush, toothbrush, or something similar, and brush the feed gear to remove debris
    4. Rotate the feeder gear by turning the motor shaft by hand and repeat steps until the entire feeder gear is cleaned
    5. Place the extruder cap back onto the top of your extruder assembly and plug in Robo C2

-Lubricating the axis (gif of lubing rods)
+Lubricating the axis
 -----

 There are two types of linear rods, and two types of bearings in Robo C2, and they must be lubricated differently to ensure best prints.